HeidiKorp/InvoiceSender/README.md

  ## Usage
 `python invoice_sender.py --clients data/kliendid.xls --invoices data/palman_aug_25.pdf`

+Use with GUI:
+In InvoiceSender:
+`python -m gui.gui`

 Notes:
 * The address in the PDF must match the one provided in the client's table